aronl9810/sep11-freedom-project/README.md

 by Aron Lin

 ## Context
-The "Freedom Project" for SEP11 is all about me making a game mod.
-The purpose of this blog is to demonstate how I was able to make the mod and the challenges I faced during my journey of making this mod.
+The purpose of my freedom project is to challenge myself by doing something different but to also create a game for everyone to play.
+I wanted this challenge as the more challenging the task is, the more fun I have and have the dedication to make the final product.
+I went over beyond by making my own Music, Art , and learning a new coding language.
+Some art like the sprite were created by Dice.

 ## Content
-For my project, I am making a Friday Night Funkin mod using Psych Engine.
-This blog will walk through my process of independently studying of Lua in order to make this mod.
+The content of the blog will show you the journey of making this mod and all the challenges I faced.
+This will include all the processes and the relevent code information.
+To start viewing the blog, scroll down and select **Blog Entry 1**.

 ## Links